 Did you see a cat on our Adopt page that interests you?
 Then we recommend stopping by for a visit at the café.
 We do our absolute best to describe each cat in a clear and precise way, for example what their forever home would ideally look like; but nothing beats meeting your possible furry friend in real life of course!

 Our cats originate from the local animal shelters Dierenasiel Gent & KatZoektThuis, which are non-profit organisations that operate in the area around Ghent.

-In the profile, it is clearly mentioned from which organisation of the two the cats came from before they were residing in the café.
-When you are convinced this is your perfect furry friend that you can provide with its purrrfect forever home, we can start with the adoption procedure:
+In the profile, it is clearly mentioned from which of the two organisations the two cats came before they came to the café.
+When you are convinced this is your perfect furry friend who you can provide with its purrrfect forever home, we can start with the adoption procedure: